percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: NO

 This variable controls if the rest of the cluster should be in sync with the donor node.
-When this variable is set to ``Yes`` whole cluster will be blocked if the donor node is blocked with SST.
+When this variable is set to ``YES``, the whole cluster will be blocked if the donor node is blocked with SST.

 .. variable:: gmcast.listen_addr